conducto/examples/compression_race/README.md

 This example performs the same workload twice.
   - five threads in one container
   - singly in five containers
+  - sequentially in one container

-The idea is that the user can tweak cpu allocation to alter who wins the race
+The idea is that the user can tweak cpu availability to alter who wins the race.

 ### To Run